Cueva de los Tayos

-Cueva de los Tayos (Spanish, "Cave of the Oilbirds") is a cave located on the eastern slopes of the Andes mountains in the Morona-Santiago province of Ecuador.
-It is sometimes called Cueva de los Tayos de Coangos (the Río Coangos is nearby).
+Cueva de los Tayos (Spanish, "Cave of the Oilbirds") is a cave located on the eastern slopes of the Andes Mountains in the Morona-Santiago province of Ecuador.
+It owes its name to being the home of the native nocturnal birds called tayos (Steatornis caripensis), which live in numerous caves in the Andean jungles of South America.

+The location became the focus of a popular myth perpetuated by Erich von Däniken about a hidden library of golden plates inscribed with hieroglyphs, variously ascribed to extraterrestrial beings or a lost human civilization.
+Despite numerous scientific and pseudoscientific expeditions, including one in 1976 that included American astronaut and engineer Neil Armstrong, the library has not been found.
+The consensus from the archeological community is that the “golden library” was a hoax.

 Description

-Cueva de los Tayos is located in the high rainforest, 2 km south of the Santiago River, and 800 m west of Coangos River.
+Cueva de los Tayos is located in the high rainforest, 2 km south of the Santiago River, and 800 m west of the Coangos River.
+The entrance to the cave has a vertical void of 70 meters and local people were aware of this cave for centuries.
 According to a GPS measurement in 2008, its altitude is 539 m above sea level.
 Located at an elevation of about 800 m within thinly-bedded limestone and shale, the principal entrance to Cueva de Los Tayos is within a rainforest at the bottom of a dry valley.
 The largest of three entrances is a 65 m deep shaft leading to 4.6 km of spacious passages and a chamber measuring 90 by 240 m.
 The cave has a vertical range of 201 m with its lowest point ending in a sump.
 It is currently (2023) the longest cave in Ecuador.

 The cave is used by the native Shuar people who descend into the cave each spring using vine ladders and bamboo torches to collect fledgling oilbirds ("guácharos" or "tayos" in Spanish).
 Written references to the cave go back as far as 1860 and it was visited by gold-seekers and military personnel in the 1960s.

 The cave is located inside the Sindical Center Coangos (formed by native people).
+The caves are not fully explored yet and local Shuar Indians have in-depth knowledge of the cave and they act as guides for cave explorers.